johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 	5. Descent below DA (slight dip is allowed)

 ### Completion Standards
-Learner understand the information contained in an approach plate and is able to brief an approach.
+Learner understand the information contained in an approach plate and can brief an approach.
 Learner can describe how various elements of an approach plate will translate to procedures in flight.

 ### Required Logbook Phraseology